 "You know what would happen if anyone found out about us?"

-Penelope put the candle back in Jeremiah's hand.
+She put the candle back in his hand.
 He stared at it, face slack.

 Jeremiah looked unsure.